Dance Movement Therapy Association in Canada

 Sandra is completing her Masters in Counselling Psychology at Yorkville University and the Alternate Route dance/movement therapist training offered by the National Centre of Dance Therapy in Montreal.
 She recently obtained Registered Psychotherapist (Qualifying) designation from the College of Registered Psychotherapists of Ontario (CRPO).
 Sandra ascribes to the philosophy that movement allows for healing by bypassing the complexities inherent in verbal and cognitive interpretations of emotion.
 What emerges from movement is a fully authentic embodied experience that can be woven into a therapeutically-productive and holistic narrative.
 Sandra has led mindful movement sessions for people presenting with a wide variety of comorbid conditions, including geriatric in-patients in a psychiatric setting, forensic clients and those from chronically underserved and marginalized communities.
 Sandra engages in a client-led, trauma-informed and anti-oppression practice that celebrates a client’s strength, skill and resilience.

 Mila is a graduate of the American Dance Therapy Association's Alternate Route Program and is currently working towards R-DMT certification.
 She is a PhD student and somatic educator at York University in Toronto, where her research focuses on dance as a psychotherapeutic modality and integrated health intervention more broadly.
-She facilitates dance in educational and institutional settings with various populations from youth with multiple exceptionalities to elders living with various neurodegenerative conditions.
+She facilitates dance in educational and institutional settings with various populations from youth with multiple exceptionalities to elders living with neurodegenerative conditions.
 Dance is transformative and awakening because of its multimodal, improvisational, relational, expressive, embodied nature.
-This is the treatment Mila works with.
+This is the primary intervention Mila works with.
 She is an Authentic Movement practitioner and believer in an eco-kinetic approach to healing and transformation.
 Her current developing practice is influenced by the Embodying Nature practices of Jamie McHugh.

 Megan is a registered psychotherapist/dance movement psychotherapist in private practice offering both individual and group work.
 The focus of her private practice is the integration of dance movement therapy and sensorimotor psychotherapy in the treatment of trauma, developmental injury and post-traumatic stress disorder.
 Megan knows that a cohesive and strong national association is essential for the development of DMT in Canada.
 She would like to contribute her experience co-founding DMTO and serving on other boards to the DMTAC/ATDMC board.
 She believes increased collaboration between regions will help us move closer to our common goals.